rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the videos and the quiz for week 4 of NNDL.

 **Thoughts:** I got 10/10 on the quiz.
 (Finally!)
 And I feel I have a good understanding of the material now, which is probably why.

+### Day 22: 11 April 2018

+**Today's Progress**: Finished the first programming exercise for week 4 of NNDL.

+**Thoughts:** It was tough starting today as I got back pretty late from work, but I still managed to finish my study at a not-too-unreasonable time.
+The programming exercise was basically the same as for week three, but generalised to any number of layers of network instead of just two.
+Tomorrow, hopefully I will be correctly classifying some cute little kitties.